violentmonkey/violentmonkey.github.io/content/api/gm.md

         - `name` *string*

-            The filename to save as.
+            The filename to save to.
+Folders/subpaths aren't supported yet.

         - `onload` *function*

-            The function to call when download starts successfully.
+            Called after the data is downloaded from URL, before writing the file.

         These are the same as in [GM_xmlhttpRequest](#gm_xmlhttprequest):